-1. My Furnace Is Leaking Water
+1. Your Furnace Leaks Water

 2. My Furnace Is Blowing Cold Air/Not Blowing Hot Air